 If your dog relieves himself in the right spot, give him a reward.
 As soon as he goes, praise him and let him off leash to have some playtime in the yard.
 If he doesn't relieve himself, take him back inside, and try again later.
 Don't allow him the run of the yard if he has not relieved himself yet.

-Keep an Eye on the Dog's Body Language
+Keep an Eye on Body Language

 During the times you allow your dog playtime, make sure to supervise him.
 Keep an eye on his body language.
 Most dogs give a sign that they're about to relieve themselves.
 They pace or spin or sniff.
 If you notice your dog engaging in any of these behaviors outside of his designated potty area, interrupt him and bring him to the right spot.
+If he eliminates before you can stop him, then stop playtime and bring him indoors.
+If he holds it and does his business the proper area, remember to reward him.

 Dealing with Accidents

 If your dog manages to go outside of the spot you choose, be sure to clean it up quickly.
 Scoop poop or rinse urine with a hose.
 Don't punish the dog by scolding or hitting.
 Instead, ignore the behavior and immediately take him inside.
-Your dog will quickly learn that relieving himself in the right spot means he gets to play, while relieving himself anywhere else brings playtime to an end.
+Your dog will quickly learn that relieving himself in the right spot means he gets to play while relieving himself anywhere else brings playtime to an end.

 Edited by Jenna Stregowski, RVT